Human mission to Mars: Orbital capture

 When an expedition reaches Mars, braking is required to enter orbit.
 Two options are available: rockets or aerocapture.
 Aerocapture at Mars for human missions was studied in the 20th century.
 In a review of 93 Mars studies, 24 used aerocapture for Mars or Earth return.
 One of the considerations for using aerocapture on crewed missions is a limit on the maximum force experienced by the astronauts.
-The current scientific consensus is that 5 g, or five times Earth gravity, is the maximum allowable deceleration.
+The current scientific consensus is that 5 g, or five times Earth's gravity, is the maximum allowable deceleration.

 Survey work

 Conducting a safe landing requires knowledge of the properties of the atmosphere, first observed by Mariner 4, and a survey of the planet to identify suitable landing sites.
-Major global surveys were conducted by Mariner 9 and Viking 1 and two orbiters, which supported the Viking landers.
+Major global surveys were conducted by Mariner 9, Viking 1, and two orbiters, which supported the Viking landers.
 Later orbiters, such as Mars Global Surveyor, 2001 Mars Odyssey, Mars Express, and Mars Reconnaissance Orbiter, have mapped Mars in higher resolution with improved instruments.
 These later surveys have identified the probable locations of water, a critical resource.

 Funding

-A primary limiting factor for sending humans to Mars is funding.
-In 2010, the estimated cost was roughly US$500 billion, though the actual costs are likely to be more.
-Starting in the late 1950s, the early phase of space exploration was conducted as much to make a political statement as to make observations of the solar system.
-However, this proved to be both wasteful and unsustainable, and the current climate is one of international cooperation, with large projects such as the International Space Station and the proposed Lunar Gateway being built and launched by multiple countries.
+Sending humans to Mars will be expensive.
+In 2010, one estimate was roughly US$500 billion, but the actual costs will likely be more.
+Starting in the late 1950s, the early phase of space exploration was conducted as a space race by lone nations, as much to make a political statement as to study the Solar System.
+This proved to be unsustainable, and the current climate is one of international cooperation, with large projects such as the International Space Station and the proposed Lunar Gateway being built and launched by multiple countries.

-Critics argue that the immediate benefits of establishing a human presence on Mars are outweighed by the immense cost, and that funds could be better redirected towards other programs, such as robotic exploration.
+Critics argue that the immense cost outweighs the immediate benefits of establishing a human presence on Mars and that funds could be better redirected toward other programs, such as robotic exploration.
 Proponents of human space exploration contend that the symbolism of establishing a presence in space may garner public interest to join the cause and spark global cooperation.
 There are also claims that a long-term investment in space travel is necessary for humanity's survival.

-One factor reducing the funding needed to place a human presence on Mars may be space tourism.
-As the space tourism market grows and technological developments are made, the cost of sending humans to other planets will likely decrease accordingly.
+One factor to reduce the cost of sending humans to Mars may be space tourism.
+Growth in that business and technological developments would bring economies of scale and thus a lower cost of human spaceflight.
 A similar concept can be examined in the history of personal computers: when computers were used only for scientific research, with minor use in big industry, they were big, rare, heavy, and costly.
-When the potential market increased and they started to become common in many homes (in Western and developed countries) for the purpose of entertainment such as computer games, and booking travel/leisure tickets, the computing power of home devices skyrocketed and prices plummeted.
+When the potential market increased, and they started to become common in businesses and later in homes (in Western and developed countries), the computing power of home devices skyrocketed, and prices plummeted.